SERVICES

 SPORTS & ORTHOPEDIC ACUPUNCTURE

-Sports and orthopedic acupuncture are specialized forms of acupuncture that are used to treat a variety of musculoskeletal injuries and conditions.
+Sports acupuncture and orthopedic acupuncture are specialized modalities within acupuncture that focus on the treatment and rehabilitation of musculoskeletal injuries and disorders.

 MOTOR POINT ACUPUNCTURE

-Motor points are specific locations on the surface of the body where electrical stimulation can elicit a motor response, or a contraction of a specific muscle.
-These points are also known as neuromuscular junctions or motor endplates, and they are the areas where the nerve that innervates a muscle comes into contact with the muscle fibers.
+Motor points are anatomically defined sites on the body where electrical stimulation can effectively induce a motor response, resulting in the contraction of a specific muscle.
+These points correspond to neuromuscular junctions or motor endplates, where the motor nerve interfaces with muscle fibers, facilitating neuromuscular activation.

-Motor point acupuncture is used in sports medicine and rehabilitation to improve muscle function, strengthen weak or injured muscles, reduce pain and inflammation, improve range of motion, and promote healing.
-By applying electrical stimulation to the motor points, acupuncturists can activate the muscles in a targeted manner via neuromodulation, which can help to improve muscle strength, coordination, and control.
-This technique can also be used to help manage pain by stimulating the release of endorphins (the body's natural painkillers), as well as improve local tissue perfusion and blood flow.
+This technique is widely utilized in sports medicine and rehabilitation to enhance muscle function, strengthen weakened or injured muscles, reduce pain and inflammation, improve range of motion, and accelerate tissue healing.
+By delivering electrical stimulation to motor points, acupuncturists can induce targeted neuromodulation, optimizing muscle activation, coordination, and motor control.
+Additionally, this approach aids in pain management by promoting the release of endogenous opioids (endorphins) and enhancing local blood flow and tissue perfusion, thereby supporting recovery and functional restoration.

 MYOFASCIAL TRIGGER POINT ACUPUNCTURE / DRY NEEDLING

-Trigger points can develop as a result of various factors, including muscle strain, injury, poor posture, or repetitive motions.
-They may also be associated with underlying medical conditions, such as fibromyalgia, chronic fatigue syndrome, or tension headaches.
+Trigger points can develop from muscle strain, overuse, poor posture, repetitive movements, or direct injury.
+They are also commonly associated with chronic pain conditions such as fibromyalgia, tension headaches, and chronic fatigue syndrome.

 ELECTRO-ACUPUNCTURE (percutaneous electrical nerve stimulation)